 What will you plant?

 The absolute best way to keep your kids interested in your garden is the make sure you’re growing things they love.
 If your kid hates peas, for instance, they’re obviously not going to want to grow them.
 If you have a kid obsessed with spaghetti and meatballs, however, they will “eat up” the idea of growing their own ingredients.
 Nearly everything you could want for a salsa garden also works for a “spaghetti garden.”
 Just replace some of the peppers with more tomatoes or extra herbs in the Italian herb family.
 If you have a fruitarian, don’t be discouraged.
-Strawberries can be a fairly hardy option to plant and, as an added bonus, spread significantly each year.
+Strawberries can be a fairly hardy option to plant and, as a bonus, spread significantly each year.
 Grapes will, of course, require some fencing to climb (you can try a tomato cage, but it doesn’t always work well).

 If growing food isn’t cutting it?
 Don’t rule out flowers as a viable garden option, even though you were hoping for something more sustainable.
 Your kiddo’s first garden might need to be a “fairy garden,” instead.
 Flowers like marigolds are nearly impossible to kill.
 Use some popsicle sticks to make your fairies some furniture and part of the fun each day will be to come back and try to catch one.
 There are also tons of ideas on how to turn a garden plot of growing sunflowers into a clubhouse for your own fairy princess.